Bichi Emirate

 The current emir of Bichi is Nasiru Ado Bayero.
 Aminu Ado Bayero is the first emir of Bichi emirate since its established in 2019.
 In 12 March 2020, the Kano State Government replaced him with his brother Nasiru Ado Bayero as the Emir of Bichi following the dethronement of former Emir of Kano Muhammadu Sanusi II from the reign of Emir of Kano with his replacement by Aminu Ado Bayero.

+Abolishment of the Bichi Emirate

+On May 23, 2024, the Kano State Governor Abba Kabir Yusuf announced the abolishment of the Bichi Emirate along with four other emirates that were created in 2019 by the former governor, Abdullahi Umar Ganduje.
+This decision reverted Kano State back to having a single emirate as it was traditionally structured before the 2019 reorganization.

+The abolishment resulted in the consolidation of all local government areas under the Bichi Emirate, including Bichi, Bagwai, Shanono, Tsanyawa, Kunchi, Makoda, Dambatta, Dawakin Tofa, and Tofa, into the Kano Emirate.
+This move aimed to restore the historical structure and administrative coherence of the Kano State traditional system.

+Sanusi Lamido Sanusi II was enthroned as the Emir of Kano on the same day, reaffirming his leadership over the re-unified Kano Emirate.
+This marked a significant shift in the traditional hierarchy and governance of Kano State, aiming to streamline and strengthen the emirate's administrative functions under a single leadership.